-- Bohunice Treatment Centre BSC RAW, containing new technology: - Incineration plant (burning of combustible KRAO and solid RAW); - High pressure compacting facility (compacting of solid RAW, in particular metal waste); - Concentration facility (Final evaporation of concentrates on the evaporator); - Facility for RAW conditioning by cementation to fibre-concrete containers; - Sorting facility for solid RAW; - Storage and transportation facility; - Bituminization lines PS 44 and PS 100 for treatment of ion resin concentrates and sorbents, and active water purification station PS 100; - Wastewater treatment plant for treatment of KRAO from NPP A-1; - Active water purification station PS 100 (2000);
+• Bohunice Treatment Centre - BSC RAW, containing new technology:

-- Cementation line KWU (1984) originally as a backup for emergency purposes, currently shutdown and to be decommissioned; - Fragmenting line and high capacity decontamination line for metal RAW for treatment of metal RAW; - Workplace for processing air filters.
+- Incineration plant (burning of combustible KRAO and solid RAW); - High pressure compacting facility (compacting of solid RAW, in particular metal waste); - Concentration facility (Final evaporation of concentrates on the evaporator); - Facility for RAW conditioning by cementation to fibre-concrete containers; - Sorting facility for solid RAW; - Storage and transportation facility; - Bituminization lines PS 44 and PS 100 for treatment of concentrates and sorbents, and active water purification station PS 100; - Discontinuous bituminization line PS44/2 designated for treatment of saturated sorbents, - Wastewater treatment plant for treatment of KRAO from NPP A1; - Fragmenting line and high capacity decontamination line for metal RAW for treatment of metal RAW; - Workplace for processing air filters, - Workplace for crushing used power cables.

-The license to operate TSÚ RAW was renewed in compliance with the requirements of the Act No. 541/2004 Coll.
-I. after a periodic nuclear safety assessment, for the following 10 years of operation, on 30 Dec.
-2010.
+The license to operate TSÚ RAW was renewed in compliance with the requirements of the Act No. 541/2004 Coll. after a periodic nuclear safety assessment, for the following 10 years of operation, on 30 December 2010.